Ask HopeStage to review this study with me

-This recruiting study focuses on bipolarity and currently lists sites or participation links in Brazil.
+This study is recruiting.
+It focuses on bipolarity and currently lists participation information in Brazil.

 The official record suggests a mix of remote and in-person participation through a hospital, with sites including Tatiana Cohab Khafif in São Paulo.
 Participation appears to involve questionnaires, interviews, or regular check-ins about day-to-day experience.
 The main fit is usually matching the main diagnosis and being able to follow the planned visits or tasks, while common reasons not to take part include other factors that could make participation unsuitable.
 The official record does not list a formal phase, which usually means this is focused more on feasibility, delivery, or support than a standard drug-development stage.